 - Low-Temperature Carbon Steel: Low-temperature carbon steel is steel that has been killed to improve the microstructure to raise the fracture toughness, to reduce susceptibility to brittle fracture.
 Low-temperature carbon steel must be qualified by impact testing.

 - Killed Steel: Killed steel has the same improved microstructure as low-temperature carbon steel, but the improved microstructure reduces susceptibility to sulfide cracking, as well as other related cracking.
 The fine grain structure and quality of structure also provide resistance to hydrogen attack.

 - NACE: When a pipe is to be used in wet H2S, NACE MR0175 is invoked to assure resistance to sulfide cracking, including the use of killed steel.

-- High Strength Steel: High strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest of the grades are listed.
-High strength steels are used in pipeline service to reduce the pipe wall.
+- High-Strength Steel: High-strength steels are generally not approved for use under ASME B31.1 and B31.3. only the lowest grades are listed.
+High-strength steels are used in pipeline service to reduce the pipe wall.

 - Corrosion Resistance: Chromium alloy steel also uses molybdenum to control the microstructure.
 Corrosion resistance is improved.

 - Hydrogen Resistance: Generally, chrome and Molybdenum are added for hydrogen resistance.
 The Nelson Curves show the relationship between the partial pressure of hydrogen, temperature, and chrome content.
 The curves are found in API 941.

 - High Strength: The addition of chrome also improves high-temperature strength.